vault_ssh¶

 - roles

-The list of role names that should be marked as zero address roles.
+List of role names that should be marked as zero address roles.

 - mount

-The name of the mount point the SSH secret backend is mounted at.
+Name of the mount point the SSH secret backend is mounted at.
 Defaults to

 ssh.